New Zealand gunman kills 2 people on the eve of the Women's World Cup

 "Upon reaching the upper levels of the building, the male has contained himself within the elevator shaft and our staff have attempted to engage with him," Patel said in a statement.
 "Further shots were fired from the male and he was located deceased a short time later."

-It wasn't immediately clear if police had shot the gunman or he had killed himself.
+It wasn't immediately clear if police shot the gunman or he killed himself.

-Patel said that while alarming, the incident was isolated and didn't pose a national security risk.
+Outside, armed police officers had the commercial business district on heavy lockdown with streets cordoned off surrounding the tourist harbor ferry terminal area.
+Police demanded bystanders disperse and ordered people inside their office buildings to shelter in place.

-The incident comes as soccer teams gathered in New Zealand for the FIFA Women's World Cup.
+The incident comes as soccer teams and fans gathered in New Zealand for the FIFA Women's World Cup.
 The opening match is scheduled for Thursday between New Zealand and Norway.

-Team Norway captain Maren Mjelde said people woke up quickly when a helicopter began hovering outside the hotel window.
+Team Norway captain Maren Mjelde said team players woke up quickly when a helicopter began hovering outside the hotel window.

 "We felt safe the whole time," she said in a statement.
 "FIFA has a good security system at the hotel, and we have our own security officer in the squad.
 Everyone seems calm and we are preparing as normal for the game tonight."